Partitons of vertices and facets in trees and stacked simplicial complexes: Introduction

 \begin{itemize} \item[i)] Partitions of vertices into $r+1$ non-empty parts, each part being $s+1$-scattered, and \item[ii)] Partitions of edges into $r$ non-empty parts, each part being $s$-scattered \end{itemize}

 {\bf 2.} Stacked simplicial complexes is a generalization of trees to higher dimensions.
-Their main feature for us is that between any two facets (maximal faces) there is a unique path, and so a well-defined distance.
-Similarly between any pair of vertices there is a unique path of facets, and so a well-defined distance.
+Stacked polytopes \cite{Grum} with the triangulation coming from a stacking of simplices, induce a well-known subclass of stacked simplicial complexes.
+The main feature of stacked simplicial complexes for us is that between any two facets (maximal faces) there is a unique path.
+Similarly between any pair of vertices there is a unique path of facets.
 We show:

-{\bf Theorem \ref{thm:partition-VE}.}, {\it Let $X$ be a stacked simplicial complex of dimension $d$ and $r,s \geq 1$.
+{\bf Theorem \ref{thm:partition-VE}} {\it Let $X$ be a stacked simplicial complex of dimension $d$ and $r,s \geq 1$.
 There is a bijection between:

 \begin{itemize} \item[i)] Partitions of vertices of $X$ into $r+d$ non-empty parts, each part being $s+1$-scattered, \item[ii)] Partitions of facets of $X$ into $r$ non-empty parts, each part being $s$-scattered \end{itemize} }